 To create Similar Audiences, Google uses your retargeting data sources (e.g. website visitors, customer lists) to identify users that display similar behaviours and interests.
 Since these users look similar to your existing customers and hot prospects, you can expand the reach of your Google ad campaigns while still maintaining a focus on quality targeting.

-However, it’s important to note that Google will actually be stopping new Similar Audience segments from being created in May 2023.
-On top of this, Google will be removing Similar Audience segments from all existing ad groups in August 2023.
+However, it’s important to note that Google stopped new Similar Audience segments from being created in May 2023.
+On top of this, Google removed Similar Audience segments from all existing ad groups in August 2023.

 If you’re wondering which Google tactics you should utilise instead of Similar Audience ads, Google is recommending strategies such as audience expansion and optimised targeting that will allow you to reach fresh prospects and discover profitable new segments.